 7.4 If the arbitrator considers that the dispute is not suitable for arbitration under the Scheme the arbitrator will have the power to terminate the proceedings.

 The power under section 35 will allow, say, a TOLATA dispute and a financial remedy dispute to be either consolidated or heard concurrently.
 (As to the wisdom of consolidation vs. concurrent hearing, it will be recalled that there are different costs presumptions in the FPR and CPR.
 Cf. art 14.4(b) which applies the financial remedy approach of ‘no order as to costs’ subject to a discretion to depart from that rule in appropriate circumstances, and subject to the parties agreeing a different costs regime which is approved by the arbitrator at the outset.)

 Maintenance pending suit

-The arbitrator does not have power to grant interim injunctions.
-If the case is likely to require this kind of relief, consideration may be given as to whether the dispute is suitable for arbitration.
+The arbitrator does not have power to grant interim injunctions or to commit for contempt.
+If the case is likely to require this kind of relief, consideration may need to be given as to whether the dispute is suitable for arbitration.

-However, also note that the Court has the power under s.44 of the Act to make orders “in support of arbitral” proceedings.
+However, the court has the power under s.44 of the Act to make orders “in support of arbitral” proceedings.
 This includes interim injunctions.
 It is thought, however, that this power is unlikely to be invoked in the family context.

-The procedure for commencing an ‘Arbitration Act claims’ and are governed by CPR Part 62.
-See the note on allocation and procedure in the Appendix to this Commentary for further discussion.
+Applications to court under the Arbitration Act 1996 are referred to as ‘Arbitration Act claims’ and are currently governed by CPR Part 62, although procedural amendment is expected.
+See the Note on allocation and procedure in the Appendix to this Commentary for further discussion.

 Resignation of the arbitrator